dflores0806/ECGTwinMentor/README.md

 ---

+## 🚀 Features

+ECGTwinMentor offers a comprehensive set of features designed for ECG education, simulation, and AI-powered prediction:

+- **Digital Twin Architecture**: Replicates a real ECG environment in a digital, interactive form.
+- **Deep Learning-Based Prediction**: A trained model classifies heart conditions based on standard ECG parameters.
+- **ECG Simulation**: Generates synthetic ECG signals from custom user input to support learning and interpretation.
+- **Multi-Platform Support**: The system runs on web (cloud) and edge (Android, Raspberry Pi) environments.
+- **Model Conversion and Deployment**: Includes scripts and tools to convert and deploy the trained model as TensorFlow Lite for edge devices.
+- **Student Self-Assessment**: Allows users to select their own diagnosis and compare it with the system’s prediction.
+- **Offline Inference**: Edge deployments enable use without internet connection.
+- **Model Update Mechanism**: Supports remote downloading and replacement of the model in both Android and Raspberry Pi setups.

+---

 ## 🧩 Architecture

 The following diagram illustrates the overall architecture of the ECGTwinMentor system, covering both cloud and edge deployments: